Truth is not a virtue in itself, but it is a necessary condition for all that is good.

 — Buddhist wisdom

-A human being cannot always be right because a never-ending battle is taking place within him between most different and contrary pursuits, which at times grow stronger, at times weaker, and which a human being is oftentimes unable to accurately express.
+A human being cannot always be right because a never-ending battle is taking place within him between very different and contrary pursuits, which at times grow stronger, at times weaker, and which a human being is oftentimes unable to accurately express.

 Falsehood is harmful in all worldly affairs: to sell something old as if it were new, the damaged as if it were whole, to promise to pay back a loan while knowing that you will not, etc., but all such falsehoods are nothing compared to falsehoods in spiritual affairs: to claim that something is God when it is not, to assure others that something will save their souls when it will not, to claim that something is a sin and bad when it is right and good, etc. Such things constitute the main evil of falsehood.